CloudComputingB4/TP2-HuggingFace_Google-Cloud/README.md

     Method 1: Clone the following link (Using GIT): https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english.

-    Method 2: Install the following files available in the "files and versions" section of the API link:
+    Method 2: Install the following files available in the "files and versions" section of the Model link:
         *    "config.json",
         *    "tokenizer_config.json",
         *    "vocab.txt",